 When you notice your pear tree leaves turning yellow, panic sets in.
 What could be causing this?
 The truth is, a lot of things.
 Click here to learn more about what brings about yellowing leaves on flowering pear and how to treat it.

 When are pears ripe to eat?
-Pears are one of the few fruits that are best when picked under ripe.
-Pear tree harvest time will vary according to variety.
+Pears are one of the few fruits that are best when picked under-ripe.
+Pear tree harvest times will vary according to the variety.
 Learn when and how to pick pears in this article.
 Click here for more information.

 Pear trees are a great addition to a yard or landscape.
 Pears are delicate, however, and too much or too little watering can lead to yellowing or dropped leaves and subpar fruit.
 Learn more about pear tree watering and how often to water pears here.

 There are several pear tree pollination guides available but there are also some simple rules that will help you choose the best trees with the greatest chance of producing.
-This article will help with cross pollination of pear trees.
+This article will help with the cross-pollination of pear trees.

 trees are sometimes susceptible to issues that cause leaf curl.
 This article includes information on possible reasons for curling pear tree leaves, and tips for pear tree leaf curl treatment.
 Click here to learn more.